- Add chopped parsley to sliced tomatoes and toss with a vinaigrette. Add chopped parsley to scrambled eggs or an omelet.

 - Tabbouleh is a Middle Eastern mix of cracked wheat mixed with chopped tomatoes, onions, parsley, mint, olive oil, and lemon juice served cold with crispbread.

 Since parsley can be strong and pungent, it is best to taste as it is added to foods and other herbs.
 That way you will get just the zing you are looking for and not more.
 Parsley should be added at the end of cooking so that its flavor is not lost.

 Choose.
 Select parsley that is crisp and green with a fresh, clean aroma.
 Avoid sprigs that are yellow, brown, or wilted.

 Store.
 Cut parsley for fresh use when possible.
-Cut parsley will keep in the refrigerator in perforated plastic bag for 3 or 4 days.
-Before storing, wash parsley carefully by swishing it gently in cold water until it is clean, shake off excess moisture, and wrap in paper towel before storing it in a plastic bag.
+Cut parsley will keep in the refrigerator in a perforated plastic bag for 3 or 4 days.
+Before storing, wash parsley carefully by swishing it gently in cold water until it is clean, shake off excess moisture, and wrap in a paper towel before storing it in a plastic bag.
 If wilted, sprinkle parsley lightly with water before refrigerating.
 Whole or chopped parsley can be frozen.

 Hang parsley in bunches to dry in the shade.
 Store dried parsley in an airtight container in a cool, dry, dark place.

 Prepare.
 To mince or chop parsley, separate the leaves from the stems.
 Finely mince the leaves.
 Use the stems to flavor stocks.